Language A: language and literature (SL/HL)

 - Students develop the techniques needed for the critical analysis of communication, becoming alert to interactions between text, audience and purpose

-- An understanding of how language, culture and context determine the construction of meaning is developed through the exploration of a wide variety of texts, some of which are studied in translation
+- An understanding of how language, culture and context determine the construction of meaning is developed through the exploration of texts, some of which are studied in translation, from a variety of cultures, periods and genres

 - Students are assessed through a combination of formal examinations, written coursework and oral activities